n1o/n1o.github.io/content/posts/continuous-time-modeling-of-counterfatual-outcomes.md

 Treatment (or just action) that is a response to a change in time-dependent variable.
 In our case this the type and dose of antibiotics.

 ### Time-Dependent confounding
 It is a confounder that is affected by the previous treatment.
-In our case the current dose (type) of antibiotics has an influence of tuture doses (types) of antibiotics, or for those who have an machine learning background we can say that each treatment introduces an distribution shift.
+In our case the current dose (type) of antibiotics has an influence on future doses (types) of antibiotics.
+For those who have an machine learning background we can say that each treatment introduces an distribution shift.

 # Counterfactuals, confounding  and bias